Yura Indera Putera: International career

-Youth international teams
+Youth

 Yura regularly appeared for Brunei at under-19, under-21 and under-23 levels even before his senior international debut in 2014.
 His first international tournament was the September 2013 AFF U-19 Youth Championship held in Indonesia where he started all of Brunei U19's five matches.
 Two months later, he joined the SEA Games contingent of Brunei for its 27th edition in Myanmar.
 He started the second and third games against Malaysia and Singapore respectively as Brunei U23 lost all their games in the football tournament.

 Yura's next tournament was the 2014 AFC U-19 Championship qualification with the under-19s.
 Brunei placed bottom with three losses in their qualifying group that included North Korea, Thailand and Singapore.
 He was in the 2014 Hassanal Bolkiah Trophy squad for the defense of the Hassanal Bolkiah Trophy which Brunei U21 won in 2012 and played three games out of five.

 Yura was back with the U23s in 2015 for the 2016 AFC U-23 Championship qualification held in March of that year and also the 28th SEA Games in Singapore.
 He played 6 games in total, losing in every game.

 Yura was called back to the under-21 side for the 2018 Hassanal Bolkiah Trophy held in April and May, as an overage player as he was a few months over the age limit.
 Playing in central defence for the tournament, he scored a last-minute winner against Thailand in the second match.